Joshua Harward, MPT

 CEO, Owner, Member APTA

-In 2014, Steve was asked to serve as the physical therapy representative on the Medical Advisory Committee for the State of Utah Labor Commission.
+From 2014-2018, Steve was nominated and served as the physical therapy representative on the Medical Advisory Committee for the State of Utah Labor Commission.

-Steve is an owner/partner of RPT, serving as its Chief Operations Officer from 2010 -2015.
+Steve has been an owner/partner of RPT since 2010.
+Initially, he served as its Chief Operations Officer until 2015.
 In 2015, Steve became the President and CEO of RPT.
-He is very excited about the future of the company and is proud of RPT and its employees winning “Best of State” awards in 2015 and 2016.
+He is very excited about the future of the company and is proud of RPT and its employees winning consecutive “Best of State” awards over the past 3 years.

 In addition to orthopedic care, his professional interests include sports medicine.
-He enjoys working with all athletes and has volunteered sports medicine coverage at local high schools since 1994.
-He has truly enjoyed his association with the athletes and their families through the years.
+Steve has enjoyed working with all levels of athletes and has volunteered sports medicine coverage at local high schools since 1994.

 Steve speaks Spanish fluently and enjoys time with his family, cycling, fly fishing, boating, water sports, and other outdoor activities.